-I was born in Northampton, MA in 1982 while my parents were attending the University of Massachusetts Amherst.
+I was born in Northampton, MA while my parents were attending the University of Massachusetts Amherst.
 We moved back home to Staten Island, NY when I was 2 and I grew up there, attending P.S.
 4 elementary school, I.S.
 75 intermediate school, and St. Joseph by the Sea High school before returning to western MA in 2000 to attend Amherst College.

 In the summer of 2004 I received a B.A. in Computer Science and Psychology from Amherst College under the advisorship of Professor Catherine McGeoch (CS) and Professor Sarah Turgeon (Psych).
 My senior thesis in Computer Science was completed under the supervision of Professor Andrew Barto at UMass Amherst.
 For my thesis, I developed a computational model of the partial reinforcement extinction effect observed in many animal learning studies involving schedules of partial reinforcement.